element-hq/element-android/README.md

 The latest version should also be available for direct download [here](https://s2.spiritcroc.de/fdroid/SchildiChat.apk).

 <a href="https://matrix.to/#/#schildichat-android:matrix.org" target="_blank">Join the discussion on matrix</a>

+## Translations

+If you want to translate SchildiChat, visit its weblate [here](https://weblate.bubu1.eu/projects/schildichat/schildichat-android/).
+For translations that concern upstream Element code, visit their weblate [here](https://translate.element.io/engage/element-android/).

 ## Screenshots